cepgen/website/processes-lpair.md

 ## Process-specific options

-### `mode`

-This enumeration allows to specify the kinematic regime to generate and the size of the phase space to perform the integration.
+- `mode` (integer):  kinematic regime to generate and the size of the phase space to perform the integration.
 It can take the following values:
     - `ProcessMode.ElasticElastic := 1`: elastic emission of photons from the incoming protons (default value if unspecified),
     - `ProcessMode.ElasticInelastic := 2 / ProcessMode.InelasticElastic := 3`: elastic scattering of one photon and an inelastic/semi-exclusive emission of the other photon, resulting in the excitation/fragmentation of the outgoing proton state,
     - `ProcessMode.InelasticInelastic := 4`: both protons fragmented in the final state.

-### `pair`

-This integer value allows the end-user to specify the PDG identifier of the lepton to be produced in the final state.
+- `pair` (integer/PDG): PDG identifier of the lepton to be produced in the final state.
 It can hence take the following values:
     - `PDG.electron := 11` for the $e^+e^-$ pair production,
     - `PDG.muon := 13` for the $\mu^+\mu^-$ pair production, and
     - `PDG.tau := 15` for the $\tau^+\tau^-$ pair production.

 ## Full object reference